DataBiosphere/data-store/README.md

 make infra -C=buckets plan
 ```

-#### Existing Resources
+#### Existing Infrastructure

-What happens when resources already exist from a prior deployment?
+What happens when the deployment process tries to create resources, but those resources already exist?

 Here, we have two options: